hadal-magdy/ros_code/README.md

-# ROS Kinetic Python Project
+# ROS1 Kinetic Python Project

 This project is a ROS Kinetic (Ubuntu) Python package that contains:
 - Publisher node